16 Pages

 Slide 5: The positives of online learning

 - One notable positive effect of online learning is the flexibility and convenience.
-The online learning procedures have vast chances of time and place, so the students can manage their time as per their preferred situation.
+The online learning procedures have vast opportunities for time and place, so the students can manage their time as per their preferred situation.

-- Students can get knowledge from different areas of the world as their preferences as the online learning procedure breaks every geographical barrier.
+- Students can get knowledge from different areas of the world according to their preferences, as the online learning procedure breaks every geographical barrier.

 - The diverse area of learning via online learning provides students with multimedia sources that can help to gain different points of view and a discussion or learning item.